hylandtechoutreach/hackathon/Activities/PixelArtWorkshop/AnimationChallenges.md

 # Animation Challenges
-After completing the [Game Animation Follow-Along](GameAnimation.md), work on some of these challenges.
+After completing the [Game Animation Follow-Along Activity](GameAnimation.md), work on some of these challenges.
 There are a few different options; feel free to get creative and do whatever you want to do with Piskel and/or the platformer game!

 Click the links below to scroll to one of the options on this page.